 Beamsplitter Pricing & Ordering

-Beamsplitter mirrors, also known as transparent mirrors or “beam splitter” mirrors, have an optical grade dielectric coating on the face of the mirror which reflects between 30-50% of light.
-The coating is applied to low-iron glass to minimize tint, and the anti-reflective coating on the backside eliminates a double reflection.
-On this page, our product guide will take you through pricing, specifications, and all the unique features which make it superior to cheap two way mirror glass.
+Beamsplitter mirrors, also known as transparent mirrors or “beam splitter” mirrors, have an optical grade dielectric coating on the face of the mirror which reflects the amount of light you specify.
+The coating is applied to low-iron glass to minimize tint, and the anti-reflective coating on the backside eliminates the double reflection seen in regular mirrors.
+On this page, you’ll find pricing through our price calculator, technical specifications, and how to order it for immediate production and delivery.

 Industries & Uses